 - to be a starting point for discussion among interested scholars and teachers around the world, with the goal of updating and revising the list based on this input (in much the same way that West did with the original GSL)

-The chart below gives an indication of the improvement in coverage that the NGSL has over the original when considering each of the words on the list with its associated inflected forms (lemmas):
+The chart below gives an indication of the improvement in coverage that the NGSL 1.01 version has over the original GSL when considering each of the words on the list with its associated inflected forms (lemmas):

 We will be doing our best to make this list available in as many useable formats as possible, including providing definitions for all words in easy English and uploading the NGSL to free online learning tools such as Quizlet.
 Please look around the site and leave comments for us to help improve both the site as well as the list itself.

-While we are all tremendous fans of the Academic Word List (AWL) developed by Dr. Averil Coxhead, her AWL was made to fit together with, and be a next step for students using West's 1953 GSL.
-With the publication of the 2013 NGSL, we knew that we needed to create a list of important high frequency academic words that fit tightly together with the NGSL and have just published a New Academic Word List (NAWL), based on a 288 million word academic corpus.
-You can read more about the corpus and download the list here.
+While we are all tremendous fans of the original Academic Word List (AWL) developed by Dr. Averil Coxhead, her AWL was made to fit together with, and be a next step for students and teachers using West's 1953 GSL, both of which were based on the concept of word families.
+With the publication of the 2013 NGSL, which is based on the concept of modified lexemes, we knew that we needed to create a new list of important high frequency academic words that would fit tightly together with the NGSL and therefore published the New Academic Word List (NAWL), which was based on a 288 million word academic corpus.
+Like the NGSL, the NAWL provides a bit better coverage than the original AWL.
+As you can see from the chart below, the combined NGSL/NAWL gives about 5% more text coverage than the combined GSL/AWL.
+More information about the NAWL version 1.0, including various downloadable versions of the list can be found using the pulldown menu on the left (or by clicking here).

 NOTE: Development of the NGSL was made possible through approved access to the Cambridge English Corpus (CEC).
 The CEC is a multi-billion word computer database of contemporary spoken and written English.
 It includes British English, American English and other varieties of English.
 It also includes the Cambridge Learner Corpus, developed in collaboration with the University of Cambridge ESOL Examinations.
 Cambridge University Press has built up the CEC to provide evidence about language use that helps to produce better language teaching materials.